essele/rp2040-rmii/README.md

 - 10BASE-T send and receive, both half & full duplex
 - PIO based mdio interface
 - Link state & speed monitoring
+- Automatic switching of PIO code on 10/100 speed change
 - Incoming packets checksummed using DMA snooping
 - Additional IP checksum module using INTERP0 (25% faster than LWIP versions)

 Still to do:

 - LWIP integration
-- Switching of PIO code on speed change
 - Support for 150MHz clocking
 - Option to drop IRQ's and dedicate a core to this